Airtight House Testing

 Airtight house testing

 A house can never be energy efficient without being airtight.
-During our airtight house testing, we’ll discover air leaks by de-pressurise the inside of your building and using our precision equipment to calculate how much your house leaks.
 This is now a requirement under UK Building Regs for all new houses which have to meet a standard.
 Even if you have an old house you are renovating to save energy it is very useful to know how leaky the house is, where the leaks are and if you now need permanent mechanical ventilation.
+Though we are no longer registered – the costs of membership were too high for the volume of testing we did – we still can measure the leakiness of your property.
+We’ll discover where the air leaks by de-pressurising the inside of your building and using our precision equipment to calculate how much your house leaks.

 With over 40 years in the building trade I have seen the changes in house building regulations to improve the energy efficiency of the houses and I have watched how badly enforced the regulations can be.
 Badly fitted insulation, poor attention to sealing windows, a cavalier attitude to air tightness etc. Insulation levels can be specified but if there are gaps in the insulation then you have a bucket with a hole which isn’t really a bucket!
 A house can never be energy efficient without being airtight.
 This is obvious and much harder to achieve than many think.
 A good project manager who knows about air tightness can save the project money.